Save Crab Bank

 Crab Bank, in the heart of Charleston’s harbor near Shem Creek, is a bird sanctuary unlike any other.
 For more than a half-century, the island has been home to brown pelicans, black skimmers, royal terns, American oystercatchers, and other migratory and threatened birds.
 In a single summer, Crab Bank hosted as many as 5,000 nests, and, from its shore, young birds have begun life and learned to fish and play.

-The project requires about $1.5 million in local matching funds by the time dredging in the Lower Harbor is underway in Spring 2019.
 With you on our side, we were able to meet our goal and Crab Bank will be restored in tandem with the Post-45 Harbor Deepening project.
 We cannot thank you enough for helping us bring this critical habitat back for our coastal birds!

 Advocate for coastal bird habitat and policies that protect the environment they depend on, support the Coastal Bird Conservation Program, and read the tips below for ways to share our beaches with nesting and resting birds.